agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

          )
          GROUP BY targets.contigName,targets.start,targets.end

-Exaclty the same query has been used for both single node and
+Exaclty the same query has been used for both single node and cluster tests.

 Apache Spark settings